What do all those acronyms mean?

 list of acronyms.
 Something missing?
 Please

-email the Communications office.
+email the Communications branch.

 What are the graduation requirements for Hawaii public schools?

 Twenty-four (24) credits in the following course requirements: English, social studies, mathematics, science, world language/fine arts/Career & Technical Education, physical education, health and electives.
 Students are also required to produce a Personal Transition Plan that maps their post-graduation goals.

 HIDOE offers honors recognition in three areas (Academic, CTE and STEM), as well as a